algoacademy/TimeSeries-v2/quiz.md

 6. Based on the result, which of the following statement is **TRUE**?
  - [ ] using ARIMA model, the mean absolute percentage error is 17.01%
  - [ ] using Holt-Winters model, the mean absolute percentage error is around 17.01 assault event
- - [ ] The difference of mean absolute percentage error between Holt-Winters and Holt-Winters model is 1.59%
+ - [ ] The difference of mean absolute percentage error between Holt-Winters and Arima model is 1.59%

 ___